-A common question is “what is the difference between dry needling and acupuncture?”
+A common question is, “what is the difference between dry needling and acupuncture?”
 While the tool (the needle) may look the same, the two methods are quite different.
 Acupuncture involves needles being inserted at certain acupuncture points, mostly found along meridian lines.
 These lines represent organs of the body and have their origins in ancient Chinese medical history.
-The underlying treatment philosophy is based on the concept of balance and maintaining free flow of electricity within the body.
+The underlying treatment philosophy is based on the concept of balance and maintaining a free flow of electricity within the body.

-For some other common alternative forms of medicine to improve an athlete’s ability to function and manage pain visit our PT Services page.
+For some other common alternative forms of medicine to improve an athlete’s ability to function and manage pain, visit our PT Services page.